Categories

 federally-enacted vote-counting systems at

-second system was in turn was replaced in 1948
+system was in turn replaced in 1948 by the

 and Malta

-ease of use for voters, despite (or because
+because of the ease of use for voters, despite

-of) that ease of use leading to the voters
+(or because of) that ease of use leading to the

-having no real control over the actual persons
+voters having no real control over the actual

-such systems are those now used in South
+systems are those now used in South Africa, Sri

 uses a hybrid MMP system, like Germany, where